CerebriumAI/Tutorial-Ingress-Canary/tutorial.md

 ```

 ### Install KNative
-We are using the serverless capability for KServe, so we need to install the KNative runtime.
+We are using the serverless capability for KServe, which will allow our KServe services to both autoscale and run canaries, so we need to install the KNative runtime as a prerequisite.
 Install the CRDs and core component charts.
 ```bash
 kubectl apply -f https://github.com/knative/serving/releases/download/knative-v1.6.0/serving-crds.yaml kubectl apply -f https://github.com/knative/serving/releases/download/knative-v1.6.0/serving-core.yaml